janmuldner1-svg/ICCM/README.md

 or use the setwd() function in R

 ### Download data from MS Teams
-There are a few data sets for which we did not have a download link.
+There are a few data sets which could not be acquired through a URL link within the code, either due to size, or accessibility.
-We downloaded these data sets and put them on MS Teams.
+We downloaded these data sets and prepared them on MS Teams (under Files tab).
-To be able to run the main script, you should download these files first.
+To be able to run the main script, you must download the following files first.
 The file names are:
  * ketapang_palm_2023_90.tif
  * managed_forst_data.zip